KayDeeTee/RotNSearchMod/README.md

 so `s:hello; c:me` searches for charts that have hello in the subtitle text as well as me in the charter text

+and a blank category like searching for just `censored` will match either track or charter name.

 bpm takes a slightly different format like `b:>=200` valid options are `'', '=', '<', '<=', '>', and '>='`